lokalized/lokalized-java/README.md

 * Complex translation rules can be expressed in a configuration file, not code
 * First-class support for gender and plural grammar rules
 * Support for multiple platforms (currently JavaScript and Java - Swift and Python ports coming soon)
+* Immutability/thread-safety
 * No dependencies

 Design non-goals:

-* Support for date/time, number, percentage, and currency formatting (Java already does these well)
+* Support for date/time, number, percentage, and currency formatting (the problems are already solved well)

 ### Why?